jchurley95/basic-react-tutorial/README.md

 To get started, clone this repo and run "npm install", and then run "npm start".
 Assuming that worked, it should have installed all the dependencies specified in that package.json and started the app on localhost:3000.
 It should have opened the app for your as well in your browser.
-You will notice that the app reloads everytime you save your code.
+You will notice that the app reloads everytime you save your code, and you will also notice the awesome spinning React symbol that comes with each app you bootstrap with create-react-app.

 I personally use Visual Studio Code as your editor.
 It is quick to open and has awesome installable React extensions like "React Code Snippets" which can increase your development speed and limit how much syntax and structure you have to memorize.
 This tutorial will be tailored towards using VS Code.